Executive Order 14168: Department of Health and Human Services

 On February 1, 2025, the Centers for Disease Control and Prevention ordered its scientists to retract any not yet published research they had produced which included any of the following banned terms: "Gender, transgender, pregnant person, pregnant people, LGBT, transsexual, non-binary, nonbinary, assigned male at birth, assigned female at birth, biologically male, biologically female".
 Larry Gostin, director of the World Health Organization Center on Global Health Law, said that the directive amounted to censorship of not only government employees, but private citizens as well.
 For example, if the lead author of a submitted paper works for the CDC and withdraws their name from the submission, that kills the submission even if coauthors who are private scientists remain on it.

-All references to transgender people and gender identity were also removed from the Center for Disease Control's website, including survey results lessons on building supportive environments for trans and nonbinary students.
+All references to transgender people and gender identity were also removed from the Centers for Disease Control's website.
 The CDC and other federal agencies also directed their employees to remove pronouns from their email signatures.

 The National Institute of Allergy and Infectious Diseases's HIV Language Guide, described in its background introduction as being "designed to help NIAID staff communicate with empowering rather than stigmatizing language", was also removed.

 On February 19, the Office on Women's Health launched a website entitled "Protecting Women and Children", which featured a one-page explanation of the department's transgender policy, defining a person's sex as "an immutable biological classification" determined strictly by their reproductive function as either male or female, and featured a video of conservative activist Riley Gaines explaining the new policy.

 On February 26, the Centers for Disease Control and Prevention announced it would stop processing transgender-related identity data.